Like all professionals, doctors must exercise sufficient care when they treat patients.

-This is called medical negligence or medical malpractice, and Wyoming law fortunately allows patients to sue their doctors in these situations.
+This is called medical negligence or medical malpractice, and Wyoming law, fortunately, allows patients to sue their doctors in these situations.

 Suing a doctor for medical negligence is not easy.
 In fact, these types of cases are trickier than the average slip and fall or car accident case.

-Contact a medical negligence attorney today.
+Contact a Wyoming medical malpractice attorney today.
 Platte River Injury Law has helped injured patients like you get the compensation you deserve.
-Below, we run down the steps you should take.

 Identify whether a Doctor Negligently Injured You

 There are many examples of negligence.
 For example, a doctor might have left an implement inside you during surgery, such as a sponge.

 If you think something is wrong, you should get a second opinion and then meet with an attorney.

-Find Evidence of Negligence
+Find Evidence of Your Doctor’s Negligence